M. S. Subbulakshmi: Singing career

-M.S.
-Subbulakshmi began her Carnatic classical music training under her mother Shanmukhavadivu; and later in Hindustani classical training under Pandit Narayan Rao Vyas.
-Subbulakshmi first recording was released when she was 10 years old.

-Subbalakshmi gave her first performance at the prestigious Madras Music Academy in 1929, when she was 13 years old.
+Subbulakshmi gave her first performance at the prestigious Madras Music Academy in 1929, when she was 13 years old.
 The performance consisted of singing bhajans (Hindu hymns).
 The academy was known for its discriminating selection process, and they broke tradition by inviting a young girl as a key performer.
 Her performance was described as spellbinding and earned her many admirers and the moniker of musical genius from critics.
 Soon after her debut performances, Subbulakshmi became one of the leading Carnatic vocalists.

 By the age of seventeen, Subbulakshmi was giving concerts on her own, including major performances at the Madras Music Academy.
+M.S., along with her husband Sadasivam trained her step-daughter Radha Vishwanathan, who accompanied her as a singer until she turned 50.
+Vijaya also accompanied them who played the Tampura.

 She travelled to London, New York, Canada, the Far East, and other places as India's cultural ambassador.
 Her concerts at Edinburgh International Festival of Music and Drama in 1963; Carnegie Hall, New York; the UN General Assembly on UN day in 1966; Royal Albert Hall, London in 1982; and Festival of India in Moscow in 1987 were significant landmarks in her career.

+On 21 June, 1963, Subbulakshmi recorded her iconic rendition of Venkateswara Suprabhatam at the Gramaphone Company of India.
+This was followed by the release of Sri Balaji Pancharatnamala, a 5-volume album dedicated to Lord Venkateswara.
+It also included various keerthanas written by Tallapaka Annamacharya dedicated to Lord Venkateswara and Goddess Padmavati.
+Subbulakshmi has also sung hymns by former saints including Tyagaraja, Muthuswami Dikshitar, Adi Shankaracharya, Meera Bai and Purandara Dasa.

 In 1969 she was accompanied by Indian Railways Advisor SN Venkata Rao to Rameswaram, where she sang several songs in front of each idol in the Ramanathaswamy Temple.
 She shared a very cordial relation with Sree Ramaseva Mandali at Bengaluru for whom she performed 36 concerts.
+In 1974, Subbulakshmi was awarded the Ramon Magsaysay Award for her services in music.
+Alongside her contemporaries D.K.
+Pattammal and M.L.
+Vasanthakumari, she formed the "Trinity of Carnatic Music," permanently establishing women as leading vocalists capable of handling rigorous, complex classical concert structures.

 After the death of her husband Kalki Sadasivam in 1997, she stopped all her public performances.
 Her last performance was in 1997, before her retirement from public concerts.

-M. S. Subbulakshmi died on 11 December 2004, at her home in Kotturpuram, Chennai.
+Much of the proceeds of her concerts as well as her royalties were donated to various charities.
+In her 7- decade long career, M.S. made countless appearances at several concerts across the world.

+Subbulakshmi died on 11 December 2004, at her home in Kotturpuram, Chennai at the age of 88 due to bronchial pneumonia and related cardiac complications following a ten-day hospital stay at St. Isabel's Hospital, Chennai for a viral infection.
+Her death was condoled by Indian President A. P. J. Abdul Kalam, Prime Minister Manmohan Singh, Tamil Nadu Governor Surjit Singh Barnala and Chief Minister J. Jayalalithaa.